OSMNames/www.osmnames.org/download.md

 ## Data extract for one country

-It is pretty easy to filter from the downloaded planet dump the records for a country of your choice.
+It is pretty easy to filter the records for a country of your choice from the downloaded planet dump.
 Use a command like:

 ```
 $ zcat planet-latest.tsv.gz | awk -F '\t' -v OFS='\t' 'NR == 1 || $16 == "ch"' > switzerland.tsv
 ```

-Where "ch" is 2 letter country code according ISO-3166, in this case for Switzerland.
+Where "ch" is the 2 letter country code according to ISO-3166, in this case for Switzerland.
-Similarly, it is possible to extract only records of certain type or class, of set a filter on another column.
+Similarly, it is possible to extract only records of certain types or classes, as well as setting a filter on another column.

 ## Data extract by bounding box

-Because the data contains lon/lat colums as well as bounding box (west, south, east, north) you can also extract all records by geographical filters.
+Because the data contains lon/lat columns as well as bounding boxes (west, south, east, north), you can also extract all records by geographical filters.

 To create an extract of all place names in the area of Zurich in Switzerland you can run a command like: